-Professor Andrew Baum has combined business and academic life for the last 25 years.
-He has spent the majority of this time working with institutional real estate investors in developing global property investment strategies.
+Professor Andrew Baum is a real estate professional who has spent the majority of his career working with institutional real estate investors in developing global property investment strategies while maintaining a parallel academic career.
 He is executive chairman of Property Funds Research, a real estate consulting and research business, chairman of the investment committee for CBRE Global Investment Partners and non-executive chairman of Newcore Capital Management.

 Hired as the first director of property research for Prudential (now M&G Real Estate) in 1987, he founded RES (a property research company) in 1990 and (with his partners) sold the business to Henderson Investors (now TIAA Henderson Real Estate) in 1997.
 At that time he became CIO for property at Henderson and later Director of International Property.

 In 2001 he founded OPC, a property research and investment company that created Europe’s first dataset describing unlisted property funds and launched one of first real estate fund of funds vehicles in Europe.
 The acquisition of OPC by CBRE in 2006 created the CBRE Investors Global Multi Manager team, one of the world’s leading specialists in indirect property investment.
 What is now CBRE Global Investment Partners currently has around $13bn of indirect property assets under management and Baum chairs the investment committee as a non-executive.

 OPC’s information business was re-acquired by its management in 2006 and Baum now chairs this real estate consulting and research business, re-branded Property Funds Research.